Virtual Accounting

 Definitions and assumptions prevent misreads and wrong fixes.

-• KPI formulas and definitions, for example, DSO equals accounts receivable divided by revenue per day, revenue per day equals revenue divided by three hundred sixty five.
+• KPI formulas and definitions.
+For example, DSO equals accounts receivable divided by revenue per day, where revenue per day equals revenue divided by 365.

-• Notes for one offs or seasonal impacts, for example, large prepayments or festive spikes.
+• Notes for one offs or seasonal impacts.
+For example, large prepayments or festive spikes.

-• Data source assumptions and exclusions, for example, disputed invoices excluded from AR, or cash balances limited to accessible accounts.
+• Data source assumptions and exclusions.
+For example, disputed invoices excluded from AR, or cash balances limited to accessible accounts.

 Engagement model, cadence, and deliverables